-When I was young, and would go dove hunting with my Father, and my Grandfather, they both had pump action shotguns.
+When I was young and would go dove hunting with my father and my grandfather, they both had pump-action shotguns.
 Sometimes we'd hunt with other members of the family, and people that they worked with.
 Sometimes those guys had automatic shotguns.
 I asked my father why he didn't have an automatic.
 Usually these guys worked for him, or with him, and I was positive that my father was the hardest working, wealthiest man in the world.
-That's a twelve year old's mind and perception there.
+That's a 12-year-old's mind and perception there.
 My father told me,

 Automatic shotguns aren't fair.
 It's more sportsmanlike to use a pump.

 Respect must be paid to singular simplicity, even when it is fundamentally a long piece of pipe and a trigger mechanism on two pieces of wood.
-In every era, frugal or frivolous, what firearm is more cost-effective than the cheap, no frills, single shot shotgun?— Mark Wynn
+In every era, frugal or frivolous, what firearm is more cost-effective than the cheap, no frills, single shot shotgun?

 The Beauty of Simplicity